-5.120 Prehearing Conferences and Status Conferences
+5.120 Scheduling Conferences and Status Conferences

-In cases where the Commission has determined that a hearing will be held, on reasonable notice the Commission will conduct a prehearing conference prior to the hearing.
+In cases where the Commission has determined that a hearing will be held, on reasonable notice the Commission will conduct a scheduling conference prior to the hearing.
 The Commission may also conduct additional status conferences as necessary.
-Upon request of a party and in the discretion of the Commission, such conferences may be conducted telephonically.
-The following topics may be addressed at a prehearing or status conference:
+The following topics may be addressed at a scheduling or status conference: